Company Logo

 Military

-In addition to the Pilots photographed above, we're proud to have more than 10,200 veterans and 1,800 military spouses in our Southwest Family.
-Our colors may be red, yellow, and blue, but our support is for red, white, and blue.
+We're proud to have more than 9,600 veterans and 1,600 military spouses on our Southwest Team.
+Our colors may be red, yellow, and blue, but our support is for the red, white, and blue.

 Learn about our military programs